toothmonsterr/Small-Crimes-Collective/System/Downtime/Crafting.md

 Qualities **cannot** be stacked, meaning you cannot benefit from the same quality twice.
 #### Weapons
-Rare weapons are based on either an existing [[Basic Equipment Shop|basic weapon]] or a custom weapon previously crafted.
+Rare weapons are based on either an existing [[Marketplace|basic weapon]] or a custom weapon previously crafted.
 If its base is a martial ✦ weapon, or if its damage modifier is +10 or higher, it is classified as a martial ✦ weapon.

 Rare weapons have the following **free** allowances for changes:
 * A weapon can be changed from two-handed to one-handed if you *decrease* its damage by 4.
 Likewise, a weapon can be changed from one-handed to two-handed with an *increase* in damage by 4.